Sign in →

 Interpretation

 The use of p-Tau181/Abeta42 ratio provides better concordance with amyloid PET scan when compared to Abeta42, p-Tau181, and t-Tau individually.
-A cut-off of 0.023 provides optimal balance between NPA (negative percent agreement) and PPA (positive percent agreement) when compared to amyloid PET results.
-A p-Tau181/Abeta42 ratio of less than or equal to 0.023 has a 92% NPA with normal amyloid PET.
-A ratio greater than 0.023 has a 92% PPA with abnormal amyloid PET.
+The p-Tau/Abeta42 ratio provides better concordance with amyloid PET imaging when compared to Abeta42, phospho-Tau and total-Tau individually.
+A cut-off of 0.028 provides optimal balance between negative percent agreement (NPA) and positive percent agreement (PPA) when compared to amyloid PET results.
+A p-Tau/Abeta42 ratio of 0.028 or less has a 92% NPA with normal amyloid PET.
+A ratio above 0.028 has a 92% PPA with abnormal amyloid PET.

 High CSF t-Tau protein concentrations are found in other neurodegenerative diseases such as prion disease or Creutzfeldt-Jakob disease (CJD).
 In this situation, an elevated t-Tau concentration and an increased t-Tau to p-Tau ratio has a very high specificity for differential diagnoses of CJD.